-Since December 2019, more than 2,200 staff from 239 care providers in the community have taken part in our free RESTORE2 online training programme.
+Since December 2019, more than 2,500 staff have taken part in our free RESTORE2 online training programme.
 We offer this to all care homes in the West of England, including those for people with learning disabilities, domiciliary care and supported living providers.

 RESTORE2 is a tool that helps carers recognise signs of deterioration in health, measure physical observations and communicate their concerns to healthcare professionals.

 Staff who have attended our training regularly get in touch with us to let us know how their use of RESTORE2 is making a huge difference to the care they are able to provide their residents, particularly during the COVID-19 pandemic.
 Read this blog from Lorna Hewlett, Nursing Clinical Lead at Mortimer House Nursing Home.